 Psychology is available as an A Level option, and follows the AQA syllabus.

-The course also covers attachment, memory, social influence, psychopathology and biopsychology.
+The course offers pupils an introduction to a wide range of topics within psychology, including attachment, memory, social influence, psychopathology and biopsychology.
 These topics form the basis of understanding key ideas and theories, along with critical evaluation skills, which are further developed during the topics on schizophrenia, cognition and development, and forensic psychology.

 Sixth Form girls are encouraged to keep up-to-date with current psychological research and to use this information in their studies.
 There is a Psychology Society, running regular sessions on topics outside of the specification, including film evenings and book discussions.
 Girls interested in studying Psychology at university are provided with opportunities to learn more about the courses and topics available, researching areas that they are particularly interested in and discussing their ideas.